Do I Need Measles Vax to Travel to Italy

 READ

-How to Travel to Italy Alone
+Rules to Travel to Italy From Usa

 It’s important to note that immunity from past infection or vaccination can wane over time, so if it has been several years since your last measles vaccine or if you are unsure of your vaccination history, it’s best to consult with a healthcare professional prior to traveling.